How to find openly accessible articles

 Install browser extensions

-You can find open access articles through browser extensions.
-These tools find legally available manuscript versions as well as final published articles when the journal allows it or the journal is open access.
+These tools find legally available manuscript versions as well as final published articles when the journal allows it or if the journal is open access.

-- Open Access Button: Enter an article’s URL, DOI, title, or other information on the OA Button website to find free, legal, open access versions.
-Or install the Chrome or Firefox extension, then click on it from a paywalled article to initiate a search for an open version and, when available, instantly get free access.
+• Open Access Button: Enter an article’s URL, DOI, title, or other information on the OA Button website to find free, legal, open access versions.
+Or: install the Chrome or Firefox extension, then click on it from a paywalled article to initiate a search for an open version.
 When free access is not found, the service can contact the author directly to help them make the article available.

 Search open repositories & portals